abs1010/Calendarific-HolidayAPP/README.md

 # Calendarific-HolidayAPP
-This is an example of how to use @codable and URLSession calls on swift [X] API
+This is an example of how to use codable protocol and URLSession calls on swift [X] API
+[X] Struct
 [X] URLSesssion
 [X] codable
 [X] TableView